tearingItUp786/gib_mern/README.md

 # gib_mern

 A test project for the warehouse I used to work.
+Also my first ever MERN app!